ysocrius/Veritas-Pipeline-BeyondChats/README.md

 ## Design Philosophy

 ### Alignment with Assignment Goals
-*   **Real-time Evaluation:** We implemented a high-performance pipeline prioritizing **Latency & Costs** alongside Relevance and Hallucination.
+*   **Real-time Evaluation:** I implemented a high-performance pipeline prioritizing **Latency & Costs** alongside Relevance and Hallucination.
-*   **Beyond Wrappers:** Instead of simply wrapping OpenAI's API (which is slow, expensive, and non-deterministic), we implemented a **Tiered Evaluation System** using specialized local models (`MiniLM` for relevance, `DeBERTa` for hallucination).
+*   **Beyond Wrappers:** Instead of simply wrapping OpenAI's API (which is slow, expensive, and non-deterministic), I implemented a **Tiered Evaluation System** using specialized local models (`MiniLM` for relevance, `DeBERTa` for hallucination).
 This approach demonstrates a production-ready understanding of cost-effective scaling.

 ### Why No LangChain?
-We deliberately chose **not** to use LangChain for this core pipeline, favoring a "pro-code" approach using `sentence-transformers` and `transformers` directly.
+I deliberately chose **not** to use LangChain for this core pipeline, favoring a "pro-code" approach using `sentence-transformers` and `transformers` directly.
 *   **Lower Latency:** Eliminates framework overhead for critical real-time paths.
 *   **Zero Marginal Cost:** By running optimized local models, we avoid the per-token costs of external LLM APIs for the evaluation step itself.
 *   **Control & Debuggability:** A custom `Pipeline` class provides granular control over the data flow and makes it easier to optimize specific bottlenecks without fighting framework abstractions.